-Graduation Requirements: The Masters in Executive Leadership requires a total number of thirty-six (36) graduate credit hours.
+Graduation Requirements: The Master of Arts in Ethical Leadership program requires a total of thirty-six (36) graduate credit hours.
 For graduation, students need to earn a B or better in every course and attain a cumulative GPA of at least 3.0.
 Individual advising and answers to questions about courses are available by contacting the Masters in Ethical Leadership Program Coordinator.